-Over time, marketers began to move away from last click attribution.
-This gave way to more accurate and effective multi-touch attribution methods.
-Unfortunately, not all organizations have moved on from last click.
-This could prove to be a dire mistake, as last click has a number of significant pitfalls when it comes to accuracy.
-So what are these shortcomings, and why can’t some organizations can’t shake this outdate strategy?
+While marketers have begun to move away from last click attribution to more accurate and effective multi-touch attribution methods, many organizations are still hesitant to do so.
+This could prove to be a dire mistake, as last click has a number of significant pitfalls when it comes to accuracy and a rising number of challenges as the customer journey becomes more complex.

 While last click attribution is more effective than no attribution model at all, it is a barebones, general way to measure.
 This is primarily due to how conversion credit only goes to the last platform or medium that the user converted from.
 Under a last click attribution model, there is a bias towards direct visits, which can make marketers feel uncertain about how their branding and awareness efforts are impacting the campaign as a whole.

 By only considering the last asset or webpage that customers interacted with, last click attribution models imply that customers act with no prior thought.
 However, a general understanding of consumer behavior will clearly indicate that consumers rarely purchase products on a whim with no previous research.
 Instead, people begin their purchasing journey by identifying that they have a problem.
 After weeks of thought, and dozens of interactions with a diverse set of potential solutions, customers eventually are driven to make an informed purchasing decision.